MMianyong/-PedAbdSeg-/README.md

 This repository contains resources for deep learning-based auto-contouring of organs/structures-at-risk for pediatric abdominal radiotherapy.
 The repository includes:

-1. **nnUNet Plan**: Configuration files for training the models.
+1. **nnUNet Plan**: nnUNetplan with all hyperparameters based on our data.
-2. **Best Model Weights**: Pre-trained model weights for inference.
+2. **Best Model Weights**: The final selected best model for clinical evaluation.
-3. **Postprocess Files**: Scripts and settings for post-processing model predictions.
+3. **Postprocess Files**: The generated postprocess file to apply postprocess based on our validation data.
-4. **Example of Inference Testing**: Scripts and examples for running inference on a public dataset.
+4. **Example data of Inference Testing**: Example of data for inference from Pediatric-CT-SEG